Cathy347Le/made-from-scratch/notes.md

 #### SETUP USER ENDPOINT

-- Get /api/users/login endpoint to work with Postman (backend version of console).
-Get Postman to send back your request.
-Make sure plumbing is setup.
+- Get /api/users/login endpoint to work with Postman (backend version of console.log).
+Get Postman to send back your request to make sure plumbing is setup.
 - The new version of express parses the request body as JSON object and there is no need to use the body-parser package

 ```